About the Quaker Meeting House

 It was in her house, situated now at 10 Pine Street, that early Quaker meetings took place.
 In the years after 1708, the Nantucket Meeting outgrew a series of meetinghouses, the largest being the Great Meeting House on the site of the Quaker Burial Ground at the end of Main Street.

-of island residents during the most prosperous days of the whaling industry.
-It
+Quakerism gradually became the dominant religion of a majority of island residents during the most prosperous days of the whaling industry.

 Quakerism declined in the nineteenth century, partly as a result of its own internal divisions.
 The Nantucket Meeting broke into three different sects, each of which held separate meetings: the Hicksites, the Gurneyites, and the Wilburites.